scottwat86/scottwat86.github.io/index.md

 #Suppose the following input is supplied to the program: 8       Then, the output should be:
 #{1: 1, 2: 4, 3: 9, 4: 16, 5: 25, 6: 36, 7: 49, 8: 64}

-#Defines int var and a dictionary to hold elements
+#Defines a dictionary to hold elements
-integer = 0
 dict = {}

-#User input for int var and converts to type(int)
+#User input saved to integer and then converted from string to type(int)
 integer = input("Enter a integer: \n")
 integer = int(integer)